 Best cruise for gray whale watching: Spring Wildlife Cruise

 Orca whales do not migrate, but less is known about their whereabouts during the winter months.
 Researchers believe that they head further out to sea in search of food.
 Peak season for orcas aligns with the salmon run in the Seward area.
 The best time to see orcas is from mid-May to mid-June when the king salmon return to spawn.
 Since orca whales do not migrate and they have a widespread geographic range, sightings outside of the salmon run are less predictable than other species.
 Last season, we saw orcas throughout the summer and even well into September.

 Best cruise for orca whale watching: Orca Quest Cruise

 The best place for whale watching is always on the outer decks.
 To maximize your comfort while whale watching, we strongly recommend dressing in layers and bringing waterproof gear.
-This is especially true for our spring Gray Whale Watching Cruise, as spring temperatures in Alaska can be quite cold.
+This is especially true for our Spring Wildlife Cruise, as spring temperatures in Alaska can be quite cold.
 The whales will come out rain or shine, and we always recommend being prepared for any type of weather.
 You can always spend time in our heated cabins or enjoy a hot beverage to warm up!

 The captains, crew, and onboard naturalists are your best sources of knowledge about recent wildlife sightings and what to look for.
 Whether behind the bar or out on the bow, the crew will be more than happy to answer all of your questions and give you their favorite whale watching tips.